Generate a game board map from a bitmap

 Step 2: Initialize each tile

-The InitializeTiles function below converts the texture into a color array and applies each color to the corresponding tile:
+function maps the texture to a color array and applies each color to the corresponding tile:

 private void InitializeTiles(Texture2D image)